-A unique mix of speed, grace, assertiveness and skill, hurling is a team sport played on a field or “pitch” slightly larger than a soccer field.
-Grouped in teams of 15, the players use a curved stick made of ash (a hurley) to move a baseball-sized sliothar (pronounced “slitter”) down the field.
-Three points are awarded for hitting the ball through a goal, and one point is awarded for sending it through the uprights mounted on either side of the goal and above the top cross bar.
+Hurling is a team sport played on a field or “pitch” slightly larger than a soccer field.
+Grouped in teams of 15 (13 in the MHC), the players use a curved stick made of ash (a hurley) to move a baseball-sized sliothar (pronounced “slitter”) down the field.
+Three points are awarded for hitting the ball through the goal, and one point is awarded for sending it through the uprights mounted on either side of the goal and above the top cross bar.